-Until you are accustomed to the rowing machine and how it works, keep practicing your stroke at low resistance, nice and slow, one stroke at a time, with plenty of warm up and cool-down time.
+Until you are accustomed to the rowing machine and how it works, keep practicing your stroke at low resistance, nice and slow, one stroke at a time, with plenty of warm-up and cool-down time.

-If you are having a tough time and aren’t getting the hang of it, try breaking down each motion into a sequence: arms-body-legs as you pull up to the front of the machine, and legs-body-arms as you push off.
+If you are having a tough time and aren’t getting the hang of it, try breaking down each move into a sequence: arms-body-legs as you pull up to the front of the machine, and legs-body-arms as you push off.
 Having proper rowing form is extremely important, and will help to mitigate the risk of injury.

 Here are some of the most common rowing mistakes to avoid.

 Snatching back the handlebar before your legs have had a chance to fully extend can cause a significant blow of power, and place undue tension on your upper body.
 Pulling the handlebar is only ten percent of the stroke, so it should only take ten percent effort.